Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 useful feedback on this feature included:

-* Better support for integration with business tools - e.g., Teams, Slack etc
+* Better support for integration with business tools - e.g., Teams, Slack, etc.
 * Easier to manage event data.
 * Not having to build a server side artifact for each client_event artifact.
 And a dashboard that lists all alerts.
-Also a more easy way to forward alerts based on severity
+Also, a more easy way to forward alerts based on severity.
 * Lack of pre-built detection rules / packs.
 In other words, it would be easier to tune down, than to build up.